Sridevi-Polkam/Analysis-on-Out-Patient-feedback-Vs-Satisfaction/README.md

 ## **🎯 Project Objectives**

-➢ Quantify patient satisfaction using NPS methodology.
+➢ Quantify patient satisfaction using NPS methodology

-➢ Segment patients into Promoters, Passives, and Detractors.
+➢ Segment patients into Promoters, Passives, and Detractors

-➢ To study the conceptual understanding of patient Satisfaction.
+➢ To study the conceptual understanding of patient Satisfaction

-➢ To identify the Critical Factors of Patient Satisfaction at Lotus Hospital.
+➢ To identify the Critical Factors of Patient Satisfaction at Lotus Hospital

 ## **🔍 Insights**